ceciliosanchez/xPro-Animation-Moving-Balls/README.md

 ## Moving Balls

-This project demonstrates how to create animated balls in JavaScript that move around the screen with a colorful appearance against a cloud-effect background.
+This project demonstrates how to create animated balls in JavaScript that move around the screen with a colorful appearance against an ocean backdrop.

 ## Functionality